lino-framework/book/docs/specs/cal.rst

     .. attribute:: state

         The state of this presence.
+See :class:`GuestStates`.

     The following three fields are injected by the